Tips for Assisting Customers and Improving Service

 Make eye contact, smile and say something such as, "Hello.
 How may I help you today?"
 Stop there.
 Allow the customer to respond.

-Doing points one and two properly are often all that's required to appear eager to help to a customer.
-Do not encourage staff to continually trail customers about the premises or to interrupt them every two minutes and ask them how they’re doing.
+Doing points one and two properly are often all that's required to appear eager to help a customer.
+Remember, first impressions are key when assisting a customer.

 Customers who have responded to the initial question by saying something such as, "I just thought I'd take a look around" should be approached after an acceptable period of time (which will vary depending on the type of business, floor layout etc.) and asked if they have any questions or if they've found what they're looking for.